Rethinking Gauss-Newton for learning over-parameterized models: Empirical study of generalization for a Gauss-Newton algorithm

 \subsection{Experimental setup}

+We consider a regression task on a synthetic dataset consisting of $N$ training points $(X_n,Y_n)_{1\leq n\leq N}$.
+The objective is to minimize the mean-squared error $\mathcal{L}(f_w)$, defined in \cref{eq:squared_loss}, over the parameters $w$ of a model $f_w$ that predicts the target values $Y_n$ based on their corresponding input points $X_n$.

-\paragraph{Data generation.} We generate a synthetic dataset consisting of $N$ i.i.d. samples $(X_n,Y_n)$, where $X_n$ are samples from a standard gaussian of dimension $d=10$.
-The variables $Y_n$ are obtained from $X_n$ using a pre-defined function $f^{\star}$, (i.e. $Y_n = f^{\star}(X_n)$) much like in \cite{Chizat:2019a}.
-We chose $f^{\star}$ to be a one-hidden layer network with $M^{\star} = 5$ hidden units $(u_i^{\star},v_i^{\star})_{1\leq i\leq M^{\star}}$ independently drawn from a standard gaussian distribution.
-Furthermore, we choose the non-linearity to be a \verb+SiLU+ activation which can be viewed as a smooth version of \verb+ReLU+ \citep{Elfwing:2017}.
-Following \citep{Chizat:2019a}, we also normalize the output of $f^{\star}$ by $M^{\star}$ to remain consistent with the \emph{mean-field limit}.
-This choice of target function $f^{\star}$ results in a hidden low-dimensional structure in the regression task as $f^{\star}$ depends only on $5$-dimensional linear projection of the data.
-In all our experiments, the size of the data varies on a grid $N =\{100,500,1000,1500,2000\}$.
+{\bf Data generation.} We generate $N$ i.i.d. samples denoted as $(X_n)_{1\leq n\leq N}$ from a standard Gaussian distribution of dimension $d=10$.
+Each corresponding target $Y_n$ is obtained by applying a predefined function $f^{\star}$, referred to as the \emph{teacher network}, to the input $X_n$ (i.e., $Y_n = f^{\star}(X_n)$).
+We choose $f^{\star}$ to be a one-hidden layer network of the form in \cref{eq:one_hidden} with $M^{\star} = 5$ hidden units $(v_i^{\star},u_i^{\star})_{1\leq i\leq M^{\star}}$ drawn independently from a standard Gaussian distribution.
+Furthermore, we consider two non-linearities $\gamma$ when defining $f^{\star}$: the widely used \verb+ReLU+ activation \cite{Nair:2010} for the main results and its smooth approximation \verb+SiLU+ for additional ablations in \cref{sec:non_linearity}.
+This choice of target function $f^{\star}$ results in a hidden low-dimensional structure in the regression task as $f^{\star}$ depends only on $5$-dimensional linear projection of the input data.
+In most cases, we take the size of the training data to be $N=500$ except when studying the effect of the training size.
+This choice allows us to achieve a balance between conducting an extensive hyper-parameter search and being able to compute precise GN updates on the complete training data within a reasonable timeframe.
 Finally, we generate $10000$ test samples to measure the generalization error.

+{\bf Model.} We consider a well-specified setting where the model $w\mapsto f_w$, referred to as the \emph{student network}, is also a one-hidden layer with the same activation function $\gamma$ as the \emph{teacher network} $f^{\star}$.
+Importantly, the student network possesses a number $M=5000$ of hidden units, denoted as $w:= (v_i,u_i)_{1\leq i\leq M}$, which is much larger than the teacher's number of units $M^{\star}=5$ and allows fitting the training data perfectly (over-parameterized regime).
+Following \cite{Chizat:2019a}, we also normalize the output of the student $f_w$ by $M$ to remain consistent with the \emph{mean-field limit} as $M$ increases.